 The teacher became the student.

 At our kitchen table the night of “the talk” — and in hundreds of conversations since — I have listened to my son, now a young man, speak of the Second Amendment and what our forefathers intended.
 He has taught me about our country’s laws and legislation.
-He spoke of the more subtle nuances of our Constitution; he brought forward ideas of the anti-federalists, quoted men long dead and spoke of seeing the Bill of Rights as a list of rights inalienable from birth till death.
+He spoke of the more subtle nuances of our Constitution.
+He brought forward ideas of the anti-federalists, quoted men long dead, and spoke of seeing the Bill of Rights as a list of rights inalienable from birth until death.

 The tool is not the problem.
 What is in the heart and mind of the user is the problem.
 Evil people do evil things.
 If one tool for destruction is not available, they will find another.
 Not a shot was fired on September 11, 2001, yet the loss of life was staggering.

-For him, for his father, and millions and millions of people in this country who own and use guns properly, responsibly and legally as granted by our forefathers in the Second Amendment, this is a very big deal.
+For him, for his father, and millions and millions of people in this country who own and use guns properly, responsibly and legally as guaranteed by the Second Amendment, this is a very big deal.
 They have committed no crime and have no intention of doing so.
 They have not hurt anyone.
-The hype generated around this issue by the media and politicians eager to grab the spotlight after each new incident have so muuddied the waters that rational reflection and dialogue have become almost impossible.
+The hype generated around this issue by the media and politicians eager to grab the spotlight after each new incident have so muddied the waters that rational reflection and dialogue have become almost impossible.

 My son has spoken before hundreds assembled at our state capital to speak out against proposed legislation to further erode the rights of law abiding gun owners.

 Do we still have violence in our country?
 Yes.
-Will changing the size of a gun’s magazine or banning one class of guns, or further restricting law abiding citizens from legally purchasing and using guns for sport , pleasure or self-defense solve the problem?
+Will changing the size of a gun’s magazine or banning an entire class of guns, or further restricting law-abiding citizens from legally purchasing and using guns for sport, pleasure or self-defense solve the problem?
 No.